LaifsV1/YulTracer/README.md

 `YulTracer` is a bounded safety checker (finds assertion violations) and interpreter for [Yul](https://docs.soliditylang.org/en/latest/yul.html). `YulTracer` performs reachability analysis for programs written in Yul and is also able to analyse smart contracts written in Solidity via the Solidity compiler --- we provide examples in this repository showing automatic tool-chains set up to analyse large code bases.

-We envision `YulTracer` to be used in semi-automatic fashion by developers and auditors.
-The exploration is fully automatic, but assertions need to be added to the code to specify safety.
-Additionally, we expect exploration parameters need to be specified for complex projects.
+`YulTracer` is intended for semi-automatic use by developers and auditors.
+It automatically explores possible executions and detects a range of runtime failures, including failed value transfers due to insufficient balance.
+Users can additionally specify project-specific safety properties with assertions, and may configure exploration parameters for larger or more complex projects.

 ---